Secret Service Agent Publicly Disavows Donald Trump: Refuses To Take Bullet For President

 A Secret Service agent, Kerry O’Grady, came under fire after posting on her personal Facebook page a statement declaring she would prefer jail time to taking a bullet for President Trump.

 Freedom of speech is one of the foundational rights upon which America was founded.
-Protected in the Bill of Rights, the First Amendment protects Americans rights to express their opinions and beliefs without the government interfering or proscribing said speech.
+Protected in the Bill of Rights, the First Amendment protects Americans’ rights to express their opinions and beliefs without the government interfering or proscribing said speech.

 As time has gone by, various acts by both Congress and the Supreme Court have abridged what is covered by freedom of speech.
 One of these, the Hatch Act, contains injunctions prohibiting involvement in certain political activities by certain members of the government.
 The Secret Service is one of the entities covered by the Hatch Act.